 - Special use Properties - Properties such as churches or schools may only be able to be appraised by the cost approach since there are unlikely to be other comparable properties to determine their value.

-The Cost Approach to Valuation might not be the most reliable way to determine the current value of a property.
+The Cost approach to appraisal might not be the most reliable way to determine the current value of a property.
 Still, in many instances, it is the best way for an appraiser to accurately determine the worth of a property without having to use an active market for comparison.
-In instances where there is a historic building, or a special-use property, finding a comparable property on which to base the value of the subject property may not be possible, which is why the Cost Approach method can be essential.
+In instances where there is a historic building, or a special-use property, finding a comparable property on which to base the value of the subject property may not be possible, which is why the Cost approach method can be essential.